 This is extremely easy to fill up and it doesn’t need to be a super long document where you describe everything about your buyer persona.
 Even though I asked you to do that, but that was more for you to visualize it and not miss any important parts, and now is the filtration process where you include only the important parts related to your offerings.

-Remember, when you want to describe your buyer persona make sure you include enough information to not be too broad and end up with shotgun approach but also not too narrow as there might not be enough prospects.
+Remember, when you want to describe your buyer persona make sure you include enough information to not be too broad and end up with a shotgun approach but also not too narrow as there might not be enough prospects.

 There needs to be the perfect balance between too much targeting and too little.
 Use the one from HubSpot and you will be in a good way